Skip to content

 Yes, your face WILL stick like that.

-A California puppy haiku: Snow is weird and cold.
-OMG!
-You can eat it!
-Ow-wow-wow brain freeze.
 Due to a lucky “break” in our cold snap, Mindy experienced only a 70-degree drop in temperature when we arrived home late Monday night.
-I took her out to urinate on the new… Continue reading
+I took her out to urinate on the new paving stones installed for her toilet (GDB puppies learn to urinate on concrete, for the easy of urban work later) and watched it freeze beneath her.
+Brr!

 Day 2 with the Guide Dog puppy: Moving Fast